LanceMcCarthy/UwpProjects/README.md

 A set of UWP controls and utilities (I will add more over time)

 ##Contents
-* BandBusyIndicator in *UwpHelpers* (cool custom busy indicator)
+* BandBusyIndicator in *UwpHelpers.Controls.BusyIndicators* (cool custom busy indicator)
-* AdaptiveGridView in *UwpHelpers* (maintains aspect ratio of items as it scales for column width)
+* AdaptiveGridView in *UwpHelpers.Controls.ListControls* (maintains aspect ratio of items as it scales for column width)
-* BlurElementAsync in *UwpHelpers* (converts any UIElement into a blurred BitmapImage)
+* BlurElementAsync in *UwpHelpers.Examples.Helpers* (converts any UIElement into a blurred BitmapImage)
-* DateRangePicker in *TelerikUwp* (select a date range with start/end overlap protection)
+* DateRangePicker in *TelerikUwp.CustomControls* (select a date range with start/end overlap protection)

 ###AdaptiveGridView